Cloudperry/the-witness-puzzle-maker/docs/implementation.md

 	- That also makes most graph changing operations and basic queries use constant time on average
 	- Standard recursive DFS implementation used
 - Game implementation
-	- The levelGfx module implements a coordinate transform so that the levels can use arbitrary float coordinates and they should scale nicely to any screen resolution (uses mostly just basic vector math)
 	- The main algorithm here is the level solution checking algorithm which consists of 6 steps
 		1. Divide the level into rooms based on the drawn line, and find unsolved triangles and hexagons (all the following steps are use the rooms)
 		2. Find unsolved rectangles per room (based on rectangle counts for each color)